SaidElBakkali/editor-rtl/readme.txt

 * The first method (the easiest)
 1. Click Plugins in the menu
 2. Click Add New
-3. In search field type "Editor RTL" (without quotes)
+3. In search field type "Editor RTL Fixes" (without quotes)
-4. Find Editor RTL in the list and click Install Now.
+4. Find "Editor RTL Fixes" in the list and click Install Now.

 * The second method
 1. Download the plugin to your computer